Gordon Lightfoot: 1970s

-During the 1970s, Lightfoot's songs covered a wide range of subjects, including "Don Quixote", referencing Cervantes' famous literary character, "Ode to Big Blue", about the widespread killing of whales, "Carefree Highway", about the freedom of the open road, "Protocol", about the futility of war, and "Alberta Bound", inspired by a lonely teenaged girl he met on a bus while travelling to Calgary in 1971.
+During the 1970s, Lightfoot's songs covered a wide range of subjects, including "Don Quixote", referencing Cervantes' famous literary character, "Ode to Big Blue", about the widespread killing of whales, "Carefree Highway", about the freedom of the open road, "Protocol", about the futility of war, and "Alberta Bound".

 In 1972, Lightfoot contracted Bell's palsy, a condition that left his face partially paralysed for a time.
 The affliction curtailed his touring schedule but Lightfoot nevertheless continued to deliver major hits: in June 1974 his classic single "Sundown" went to No.1 on the American and Canadian charts.
 It would be his only number one hit in the United States.
 He performed it twice on NBC's The Midnight Special.
 The follow-up "Carefree Highway" (inspired by Arizona State Route 74 in Phoenix, Arizona) also charted Top 10 in both countries.

+In 1974, Lightfoot's longtime business manager Al Mair set up Attic Records, which would become the largest and most influential Canadian independent record label.